Join an Odyssey of the Mind Team

 Coaches need to buy extra materials to be used in testing, skills learning, and design, especially in the balsa and more technical/engineering problems.
 Teams may use their budget to purchase various items such as extra “emergency” snacks, safety goggles, hot glue protective gloves, a license to use a pop song in their performance, or a unique tool that is required for their solution.
 Tools and balsa wood can get pricey, quickly, and it is not fair for coaches to shoulder all the costs.
 Coaches may have additional expenses, beyond this, that they will need to discuss with parents.
 For instance, one team needed an extra $60 to be able to test many kinds of thermochromic paint and buy extra heating pads to disassemble for the tests; so they had to ask parents to kick in additional funds.

-Teams who decide to build very large items may want to reserve $50-$75 of their budget to help pay for a shared moving truck to conveniently transport projects to the regional tournament.
+Teams who decide to build very large items may want to reserve $50-$75 of their budget to help pay for a shared moving truck that we will rent for Glebe Odyssey to conveniently transport projects to the regional tournament.

-In addition to team project, tool, snack, and supply costs (that roughly $280 budget), we ask teams to kick in a small amount so we can pool our resources and purchase some items as a group, including providing every team with practice materials for Spontaneous problems and printing kid-designed Odyssey t-shirts to show our team spirit at the regional tournament.
-(You will see many OMER’s wearing such team t-shirts with pride!)
+In addition, we purchase some items as a group, including providing every team with practice materials for Spontaneous problems and printing kid-designed Odyssey t-shirts to show our team spirit at the regional tournament.
+(You will see many OMER’s wearing such team t-shirts at Glebe with pride!)

 We have not determined yet if we will acquire a school group membership at the Alexandria Upcycle Creative Reuse Center, that all teams could use to go get free stuff to build projects.
 The center has rolls of fabric, huge cardboard tubes, gold paint, silk flowers, beads, bottle caps, ribbon, computer components, old maps, and anything else that your team can fit into the back of your car… The materials available change every week and are varied.
 The cost in the past has been about $22 per team.
 This discounted access pass will only be available if all teams agree to work together to participate.
 (In addition, the Upcycle CRC is an awesome place to donate extra craft materials and recycled trash items that you don’t use after your season is over!)